AdebanjoOayinka/THE-PALMORA-GROUP-HR-ANALYSIS/README.md

       ● Analyse the company data and generate insights that the Palmoria management team would need to address.

-      ● Your analysis should be visualised using appropriate charts.
+      ● Analysis should be visualised using appropriate charts.

-      ● Your focus should be on gender-related issues within the organization and its regions.
+      ● The focus should be on gender-related issues within the organization and its regions.

       ● The insights required are based on your discretion.